How Important is BMI when assessing Obesity Status ?

 and circumstances, rather than weak-willed gluttons.

-Could we not all just adopt a 'healthier ' diet ?, you may ask.
+Could we not all just switch to a 'healthier ' diet ?, you may ask.

-Sadly, such a mediterranean-style diet, rich in fresh fruit and vegetables, is
+Sadly, such a typical 'healthy' mediterranean-style diet, rich in fresh fruit and vegetables, is

-usually a more expensive option and is now simply beyond the means of some of
+usually a more expensive option to buy and prepare, and is now simply beyond the means of some of

-the poorest in our society, where the UK's obesity epidemic is the most
+the poorest in our society, where, sadly, the UK's obesity epidemic is the most

-obesity are all 'silent' killers, since they are often asymptomatic until a
+The real problem from a health point of view is that hypertension, atherosclerosis and other consequences of obesity such as Type 2 diabetes, are all 'silent' killers, since they are often asymptomatic until a

 life-threatening problem occurs.
 And they affect all levels of society - no one